- Uncommon Journeys

 When I was 17, the local Rotary Club overlooked my geography impairment and selected me for their international exchange program.
 It was a once in a lifetime opportunity to study in Bolivia, and an indelible experience that would shape the rest of my life.

-It was an eye-opening year, when I was introduced to the Quechua and Aymara ethnic groups; learned to speak Spanish and dance the queca; and acquired a taste for chuño, llajua picante and salteñas.
+During that eye-opening year I was introduced to Quechua and Aymara ethnicity; learned to speak Spanish and dance the queca; and acquired a taste for chuño, llajua picante and salteñas.

 I also discovered that the two-lane country road didn’t stop at the next town as I’d thought, but continued on to unimaginable places.

 Most of all, I discovered my own joy of discovery.